JustMyName-AndStuff/YAGPDB-CC/Suggestion System/README.md

-# Suggestion System (UNFINISHED!!!)
+# Suggestion System
-# I temporarily removed the system from github as I was encountering far too many bugs.
-Once I get it all fixed up and done I'll post it again

-**There are a few suggestion systems out there, however all require around 4 CCs, my goal was to get as much into a single CC as possible.
+**There are a few suggestion systems out there, however all require around 4 CCs, my goal was to get as many features into as few CCs as possible.
 And this is what I have till now:**

--a suggestionshelp/suggestions help command that gives you all available commands (OPTIONAL)
+-a suggestionshelp/suggestions help command that gives you all available commands

 -a suggest command to submit suggestions *(obviously)*

--a decision command (approve/deny/consider/implement) *also quite obvious*
+-a decision command (approve/deny/consider/implement)

 -a configurable cooldown on the suggest command so suggestions can't be spammed